What is Connected Care & How to Build Connected Care Patient Portal or App in Canada?

 6. Analyzing app performance

-Analyzing app performance gives you a clear idea about how your app is performing in the market, find areas of improvement, and take the right decisions to fix issues.
+Analyzing app performance gives you a clear idea about how your app is performing in the market, find areas of improvement, and make the right decisions to fix issues.

 7. Maintenance and development